GWR Route: Banbury to Wolverhampton

 The bogie under 3560 (which was the only broad gauge side tank engine) had

-wooden-centred wheels.
-All of these engines were converted to standard gauge in
+wooden-centered wheels.
+All of these engines were converted to standard gauge

 back